Topamax Caused Birth Defects, Lawsuits Allege

-If you took Topamax while pregnant and delivered a baby with a birth defect, the lawyers working with ClassAction.org would like you to know that you may have legal options.
+If you took Topamax while pregnant and delivered a baby with a birth defect, you should know that you may have legal options.
 With the help of an attorney, you may be able to collect compensation for your child’s injuries or other losses your family has incurred as a result of using Topamax.
-For more information, please fill out our free case review form today.

 Topamax lawsuits accuse Janssen of failing to provide an adequate warning for Topamax, suppressing its knowledge that the antiepileptic could cause birth defects, and releasing a defective drug into the marketplace.